 The printer worked great under Windows Vista for the user and was so easy to do that they set it up themselves.
-Unfortunately, they got a virus and it is their company policy that they be given a fresh hard drive with the latest Windows Operating System (currently Windows 7) and migrate their files.
+Unfortunately, they got a virus and it is their company policy that they are given a fresh hard drive with the latest Windows Operating System (currently Windows 7) and migrate their files.

 Please remember that the Lexmark X5470 features scanning capabilities so be sure that all the drivers and software are installed correctly and up-to-date under the Device Manager screen.
 Once all the drivers under the Device Manager screen are up-to-date, you will see the Lexmark X5470 working correctly under Windows 7.

 The user wasn’t careful and got another virus and now had to be moved to Windows 8.
 Please note the previous trick in Windows 7 to use compatibility mode did not work so I tried a second approach of installing back Windows 7 then upgrade it to Windows 8.
-The Lexmark X5470 is now very slow to print but it functions saving the user from buying a replacement printer.
+The printer is now very slow to print but it functions saving the user from buying a replacement printer.

 With the release of Windows 9 (aka Windows 8.1) print speeds improved so it seems the previous OS was buggy and was now able to use the compatibility mode install over a lengthy upgrade.
 With the Barracuda Malware Removal Tool installed on Windows 8, all I had to do was upgrade so if your installer fails, try to update from Windows 7.

-The user computer is now out of regular and extended warranty so the company got them new PC that was shipped with Windows 10 and will donate the old one to deprived schools in Africa so I was called in once again to help.
+The user computer is now out of regular and extended warranty so the company got for them a new PC that was shipped with Windows 10 and will donate the old one to deprived schools in Africa so I was called in once again to help.
 Sadly, the printhead on the X5470 has gone bad on the printer so I can not confirm if it will print.
 I often check Lexmark’s website to see if new drivers are released and Dell’s website (checking Dell’s website for drivers is good too as Dell slaps their logo on Lexmark built printers) but Dell’s site always throw back a “Gateway Time-out” error when I am searching so maybe they found out my workaround and is blocking me.
 If your printhead goes bad, don’t waste time trying to fix it and get something more modern and ink efficient.
 If you want to stick with the Lexmark brand, tell Lexmark that your printer is not working with Windows 10.
-Lexmark will see how old it is and encourage to upgrade and if you show that you are not eager to upgrade beforehand, will get incentives towards a new model since they will get it back when you keep buying ink.
+Lexmark will see how old it is and encourage to upgrade and if you show that you are not eager to upgrade beforehand, you will get incentives towards a new model since they will get it back when you keep buying ink.

 LEXINGTON, KY. – 01/30/2009